-The arrival of winter is always a good time to remind pet owners about the dangers of antifreeze to dogs and cats.
-An estimated 90,000 pets are poisoned by antifreeze each year, not surprising since cats and dogs like the taste of antifreeze and will consume it from open containers or lick spilled antifreeze off of the garage floor or driveway.
+The arrival of winter is always a good time to remind people about the dangers of antifreeze and dogs.
+An estimated 90,000 pets are poisoned by antifreeze each year, which is unsurprising since many pets like the taste of antifreeze and will consume it from open containers or lick spilled antifreeze off the garage floor or driveway.

 The harmful toxin in antifreeze is a chemical compound called ethylene glycol.
-In addition to being a main component of antifreeze, it can also be found in things like windshield wiper and brake fluid, motor oil, and other substances like paints and solvents.
+In addition to being a main component of antifreeze, it can also be found in things like windshield wipers and brake fluid, motor oil, and other substances like paints and solvents.

-Very small amounts of antifreeze (or other liquids containing ethylene glycol) can harm pets, even the small amount a cat can swallow by licking his paws after walking through a spill.
+Very small amounts of antifreeze (or other liquids containing ethylene glycol) can harm pets, even the small amount a dog may swallow by licking his paws after walking through a spill.

 Cats experience Stage 3 poisoning 12 to 24 hours after ingestion; dogs experience Stage 3 poisoning 36 to 72 hours after ingestion.
 Your pet will be experiencing dangerous kidney failure, showing signs such as loss of appetite, drooling, lethargy, weakness, diarrhea, vomiting, seizures, and coma.

 If you think your dog has ingested some of this chemical, immediately bring your pet to the nearest veterinarian or other veterinary service as soon as possible.
 In the first few hours after ingestion, your vet can induce vomiting and give your pet charcoal to eliminate toxins from the body.

 A drug that stops the liver from processing the dangerous antifreeze components will also be given to your pet in the first few hours.
 Afterward, an antidote in the form of activated charcoal or 4-methylpyrazole will be used to prevent further absorption.
 Quick action is essential to your pet’s survival.